alleyinteractive/archiveless/README.md

 ## Usage

-By default, the plugin will prevent archiveless posts from appearing on page.
-This is limited to the [main
+By default, the plugin will prevent archiveless posts from appearing on the page.
+This is limited to the [main query](https://developer.wordpress.org/reference/functions/is_main_query/) of the page.
-query](https://developer.wordpress.org/reference/functions/is_main_query/) of
-the page.
 It will not affect other queries by default.